 UNESCO

-With us you can visit and get to know four UNESCO sites in a very small space.
-The UNESCO World Heritage Muskauer Park/Park Mużakowski in Bad Muskau has been on the UNESCO list since 2004.
-The landscape park designed by Prince von Pückler-Muskau extends on both the German and Polish sides, which makes it special.
+Within a very small area, you can visit and explore four UNESCO World Heritage Sites.
+The Muskau Park/Park Mużakowski in Bad Muskau has been a UNESCO World Heritage Site since 2004.
+Designed by Prince von Pückler-Muskau, this landscape park extends across both the German and Polish borders, making it particularly unique.

-The German-Polish UNESCO Global Geopark Muskau Fold Arch/Łuk Mużakowa was created around 340,000 years ago during the Elster Ice Age.
-Its current landscape was formed by a huge glacier and shaped by many years of mining.
-Today you can discover natural valleys and hundreds of narrow mining lakes that shimmer in all colors.
+The German-Polish UNESCO Global Geopark Muskauer Faltenbogen/Łuk Mużakowa was formed approximately 340,000 years ago during the Elsterian Ice Age.
+Its present-day landscape was shaped by a massive glacier and influenced by years of mining.
+Today, you can discover pristine valleys and hundreds of narrow, shimmering mining lakes.

-The UNESCO Upper Lusatian Heath and Pond Landscape Biosphere Reserve, located a little further south, is the largest contiguous pond area in Central Europe and the only biosphere reserve in Saxony.
+The UNESCO Biosphere Reserve Upper Lusatian Heath and Pond Landscape, located slightly further south, is the largest contiguous pond area in Central Europe and the only biosphere reserve in Saxony.

-In addition, the social customs and festivals of the Lusatian Sorbs are on the German list of intangible forms of heritage throughout the year.
-An annual highlight is the Easter riding.
+Furthermore, the social customs and festivals of the Lusatian Sorbs are listed as intangible cultural heritage in Germany.
+An annual highlight is the Easter procession.

 UNESCO Biosphere Reserve Upper Lusatian Heath and Pond Landscape

-The UNESCO biosphere reserve “Upper Lusatian Heath and Pond Landscape” extends to the east of the Free State of Saxony and includes the largest contiguous pond area in Germany.
-It is embedded in a historically grown cultural landscape with a remarkably rich natural environment and plays an outstanding role in nature and species protection.
-The centuries-long tradition of pond farming has left behind a large number of ponds that are still used today primarily for carp farming.
+In the east of the Free State of Saxony lies the UNESCO Biosphere Reserve "Upper Lusatian Heath and Pond Landscape," encompassing the largest contiguous pond area in Germany.
+Nestled within a historically developed cultural landscape boasting remarkably rich natural resources, it plays a vital role in nature and species conservation.
+The centuries-long tradition of pond farming has left behind a multitude of ponds, which are still primarily used for carp farming.

 UNESCO Global Geopark Muskau Fold Arch / Łuk Mużakowa

-The Muskau fold extends like a horseshoe across the triangle of Brandenburg - Saxony - Poland.
-Mostly in Germany (Brandenburg and Saxony), part of it is in the Polish Lubuskie Voivodeship.
+The Muskau Fold Belt stretches like a horseshoe across the border region of Brandenburg, Saxony, and Poland.
+Mostly in Germany (Brandenburg and Saxony), part of it lies in the Polish Lubusz Voivodeship.

-It is an impressive compressional moraine from the Ice Age, one of the most important examples of large-scale glacial-tectonic deformation.
-The name “Muskauer Fold Arch” was introduced in 1928 by geologists at the Prussian Geological State Institute.
+It is an impressive terminal moraine from the Ice Age, one of the most important examples of large-scale glacial tectonic deformation.
+The name "Muskau Fold Arc" was introduced in 1928 by geologists from the Prussian Geological Survey.

 UNESCO World Heritage Muskauer Park / Park Mużakowski

-Muskau Park has been on the UNESCO World Heritage List since 2004, and this is largely thanks to Hermann Fürst von Pückler (1785-1871).
-He created this masterpiece along the Neisse, which is now considered a classic landscape garden.
-As the founder of modern landscape design, he shaped not only Europe but also America.
-His principles are still relevant today, as his well-known textbook "Annotations on Landscape Gardening" from 1834 shows.
-This recognition of cross-border management honors the care of Pückler's cultural heritage.
+Muskau Park has been a UNESCO World Heritage Site since 2004, thanks primarily to Hermann Prince von Pückler (1785-1871).
+He created this masterpiece along the Neisse River, which is considered a classic landscape garden.
+As the founder of modern landscape design, he influenced not only Europe but also America.
+His principles remain relevant today, as demonstrated by his renowned textbook "Hints on Landscape Gardening" from 1834.
+This recognition of the park's cross-border management honors the preservation of Pückler's cultural legacy.